DeepanjaliIshte/Car-rental-system/README.md

 <h3> Program Flow: </h3>

 1. Initialization: The main method creates a CarRentalSystem instance and adds some sample cars to the system. </br>
-2. Menu Display: The menu method displays a menu with options to rent a car, return a car, or exit.
+2. Menu Display: The menu method displays a menu with options to rent a car, return a car, or exit.</br>
-3. Rent a Car:
+3. Rent a Car:</br>
-   - Prompts the user to enter their name.
+   - Prompts the user to enter their name.</br>
-   - Displays available cars.
+   - Displays available cars.</br>
-   - Prompts the user to select a car and specify rental days.
+   - Prompts the user to select a car and specify rental days.</br>
-   - Adds a new customer and confirms the rental.
+   - Adds a new customer and confirms the rental.</br>
-4. Return a Car:
+4. Return a Car:</br>
-   - Prompts the user to enter the car ID of the car to be returned.
+   - Prompts the user to enter the car ID of the car to be returned.</br>
-   - Updates the car's availability and removes the rental record.
+   - Updates the car's availability and removes the rental record.</br>
-5. Exit: Ends the program.
+5. Exit: Ends the program.</br>

 This program provides a foundational structure for a car rental system, which can be further enhanced with additional features like advanced error handling, more detailed rental records, and a persistent storage mechanism for cars, customers, and rentals.